THE MASTER SOLVERS CLUB CONTEST

 In answering, a Solver should assume that North is an expert, but North-South are not a regular partnership.
 To ensure a uniform framework, the North-South players are assumed to be using Bridge World Standard (BWS), the consensus system derived from the preferred methods of experts and solvers.
 You can see the current version at the Bridge World Standard page.

 Each contest is directed by a member of the Bridge World editorial staff.
 After the contest deadline, the contest's director assigns scores to answers on each problem, giving a highest score of 100 and lower scores generally in multiples of 10.
 The director does the scoring according to a personal view of the merits of different possibilities but is guided by the votes and comments of a panel of experts.
 However, the director must award 100 to an action receiving a majority panel vote, at least 10 to any action receiving at least one panel vote, and some score (even if zero) to every legal action.

-For each month's contest, the top-scoring solvers are listed in the Honor Roll, which appears in the issue of The Bridge World following the contest discussion.
+For each month's contest, the top-scoring solvers are listed in the Honor Roll, which appears on The Bridge World's web site each month once the contest scoring is completed.
 Monthly scores also apply to the yearly contest; the yearly scores are the sums of the solvers' monthly scores.
-The top-scoring solvers for the yearly contest are listed in the yearly Honor Roll, which appears in the following year's January issue.
-The highest finishers in the yearly contest will be invited to participate as a guest panelist in monthly contests.
+The top-scoring solvers for the yearly contest are listed in the yearly Honor Roll, which appears on The Bridge World's web site after the yearly scoring is completed.

 The MSC contest is administered by The Bridge World.
 Interpretation of contest rules and eligibility, the admissibility and validity of submissions, and scoring of entries are at the sole discretion of the staff of The Bridge World.
 All rules and deadlines are subject to change.
 The "MSC Rules and Procedures" page on The Bridge World web site contains the most current version of the rules and deadlines.